Environmentally extended input–output analysis: Input-output analysis

-Critical Issues
+Critical issues

 Environmentally extended input–output analysis comes with a number of assumptions which have to be kept in mind when interpreting the results of such studies:

 Homogeneity of products: Calculations based on the standard IO model make it necessary to assume that each economic activity produces only one physically homogeneous product.
 In reality, however, the high level of aggregation of activities (e.g., in most European IO tables, all mining is included in the same activity irrespective of the specific material) leads to inhomogeneous outputs.
 In addition, many industries generate by-products (e.g., a paper mill may also produce saw dust); and this additionally violates the assumption of homogeneity of outputs.
 Along the same lines, when this method is used to ascribe environmental impacts, not all the products in a given sector have the same emissions.
 An average is used.
 But for instance in terms of power generation, the emissions from coal based power generation are very different from those of solar power generation.
 An assumption is made here that the global mixture is being used, when actually power generation may be available only from one source.

 Homogeneity of prices: In using the standard IO model, it is also necessary to assume that each industry sells its characteristic output to all other economic activities and to final consumers at the same price.
 In reality, however, this is not always true as illustrated by the example of electricity which costs less in the primary than in the tertiary sectors and/or final consumption.
 In addition, the aforementioned heterogeneity of industry output will cause this assumption to be violated: For example, a sector buying mostly aluminum from the non-ferrous metal industries is likely to pay a different price than a sector that mostly buys rare earth metals.
+In other words, the issue of price heterogeneity among users can be coped with by increasing the sector resolution of the input-output table.
+Under an ideal condition when the same price of a product applies to all its users, the monetary input-output table can be regarded as equavalent to a physical input-output table, that is, a table measured in physical units.